Xilinx/video-sdk/CONTRIBUTING.rst

 ###########################################
-Contributing to the |SDK|
+Contributing to the Xilinx Video SDK
 ###########################################

 .. highlight:: none

-Thank you for your interest in contributing to the |SDK| project.
+Thank you for your interest in contributing to the Xilinx Video SDK project.
 Whether it's a bug report, new feature, correction, or additional documentation, we greatly value feedback and contributions from our community.

 - You can report bugs and feature requests
-- You can send patches to update the documentation, the tutorials and the examples included in the in the |SDK|
+- You can send patches to update the documentation, the tutorials and the examples included in the in the Xilinx Video SDK
-- You can send patches which add new features or fix bugs to the various packages included in the |SDK|
+- You can send patches which add new features or fix bugs to the various packages included in the Xilinx Video SDK

 ***********************************
 Reporting Bugs and Feature Requests